 Namrata writes fiction, nonfiction, and serves as Interviews Editor for Kweli journal where she curates a series titled “Race, Power, and Storytelling.”
 For over a decade, her work has explored the intersection of storytelling, race, class, gender, place and migration.

-As a literary critic, her writing has focused on maritime sites (boats, ports, beaches) and stories of global travel, empire, environmentalism, tourism and multiculturalism in postcolonial islands, especially those of the Indian Ocean.
+Her scholarly work has focused on maritime sites (boats, ports, beaches) and stories of global travel, empire, environmentalism, tourism and multiculturalism in postcolonial islands, especially those of the Indian Ocean.
 She has written on islands in English and in French for various anthologies on the Caribbean, the Pacific, and the Indian Ocean.
-Her creative work has appeared in Longreads, Literary Hub, Transition, The Margins, The Progressive, Electric Literature, CounterPunch, Los Angeles Review of Books Quarterly, The Caravan, VIDA Review (forthcoming), and elsewhere.
+Her nonfiction looks at the ways in which contemporary, multiethnic literature decenters western or white, male, aesthetic assumptions in both literary and popular storytellin while her fiction explores the lives of transnational brown diaspora.
+Her work has appeared in Longreads, Literary Hub, Transition, Poets & Writers, The Margins, The Progressive, Electric Literature, CounterPunch, Los Angeles Review of Books Quarterly, VIDA Review, Necessary Fiction, Jaggery, The Aerogram, The Caravan, and elsewhere.
 Her story “Excursion” was awarded the first prize at the contest organized by 14th international short story conference, judged by Bharati Mukherjee and Clark Blaise.
-Her debut collection of connected stories, Ladies Special, Homebound, was a finalist for Feminist Press's 2018 Louise Meriwether First Book Prize and is forthcoming from Speaking Tiger (rights sold for the Indian Subcontinent).
+Her debut story collection-in-progress, Ladies Special, Homebound, was a finalist for Feminist Press's 2018 Louise Meriwether First Book Prize and is scheduled to release from Speaking Tiger Books (rights sold for South Asia).